n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmchatgroq.md

 ## Node parameters

 * **Model**: The model which will generate the completion.
 Learn more in the [Groq model documentation](https://console.groq.com/docs/models){:target=_blank .external-link}.
 Available models are loaded dynamically from the Groq API.

 ## Node options

-* **Maximum Number of Tokens**: The maximum number of tokens to generate in the completion.
+* **Maximum Number of Tokens**: the maximum number of tokens to generate in the completion.
-* **Sampling Temperature**: Controls randomness.
-Lowering results in less random completions.
+* **Sampling Temperature**: controls randomness.
+Lowering the value results in less random completions.
 As the temperature approaches zero, the model will become deterministic and repetitive.
-Range is 0 to 1.
+Valid range is 0 to 1.

 ## Related resources